tinuzz/taggert/README.md

 by Andrew Gee.
 I modified it slightly for use with Taggert.

-The bundled code for parsing ISO8601 date strings comes from the 'pyiso8601' module, hosted on Google Code [3].
+The bundled code for parsing ISO8601 date strings comes from the 'pyiso8601' module, hosted on Google Code [3] and is copyright (C) 2007 Michael Twomey.

 The first incarnation of Taggert was based on osm-gps-map [4] rather than libchamplain and its code was based on the bundled mapviewer example [5],